everharder/SchedulingApproachesDistributedSystems/Task4/README.md

 ### Task Objectives:

-- Transfer the evaluators created for Task 2 into the project you are using for Task 4
+- Transfer the evaluators created for Task 2 into the project you are using for Task 4 DONE
 - Make sure that the evaluator does not break in the new situation (it should, e.g., be able to handle situations where a parameter like the number of recognized cars is 0)
+  DONE
 - Are the results of the optimization performed with this evaluator valid/useful?
 Why?/Why not?
+  YES, if you include the additions from the next objective (assuming that the currency FreeRep Library is widely accepted) otherwise the evaluations reassemble mere snapshots, because the number of recognized people, cars and available cloud-resource instances changes randomly.
 - Adjust the evaluators so that they provide a more reliable evaluation of the (a) expected costs and the (b) worst-case makespan.
+  DONE
+  Although this dramatically increases the optimizers runtime, the evaluated results have much higher quality.
+  Another approach would have been to capture some numbers for recognized people / cars and available cloud-resources during the first generation and using them throughout (in order to have fairer evaluation), but the chosen solution is closer to real-life application and therefore preferable (in my opinion).